RedHenDev/vibe/README.md

 -refac = something to refactor

 to do

+i- opening interior start for spawn.
+Leads to the spectacular view of the procedural terrain.
+But how to integrate with randomized spawn points at start?
+Perhaps the interior is a local, private hallucination, if you will?

+b- reduce number of times leaderboard updated?

 i- perhaps lore and deeper game narrative revealed by NPCs and, or, artefacts found on the terrain -- perhaps map gives clue to this, revealing a log of e.g. 0/10 secrets found or something?
 Or a log of narrative fragments.